hekmon/tpcontrol/README.md

 # TPControl
 [![GoDoc](https://godoc.org/github.com/Hekmon/TPControl?status.svg)](https://godoc.org/github.com/Hekmon/TPControl)

-TPControl provide a simple yet powerfull scheduler which allows to manage a given throughput for any number of workers and optionally allows to prioritize their requests as well.
+TPControl provides a simple yet powerfull scheduler which allows to manage a given throughput for any number of workers and optionally allows to prioritize their requests as well.

 # Use case